Quansight/jhub-client/README.md

 ### Run notebook as given token user with user options

-While this is an advanced user case, it is often times encountered with kubernetes jupyerhub clusters where you may want to select a given profile e.g. small, medium, gpu jupyterlab session.
+While this is an advanced use case, it is often times encountered with kubernetes jupyerhub clusters where you may want to select a given profile e.g. small, medium, gpu jupyterlab session.
 For these clusters you must supply `--user-options='{"profile": 0}'` where 0 is